dotnet-bem/system-web-bem/README.md

   PM> Install-Package System.Web.Bem -Pre
   ```

 1. Return the instance of the `BemhtmlResult` class from controller's method.
-Send the essential bemjson to constructor of BemhtmlResult.
+Send the essential bemjson to constructor of `BemhtmlResult`.
   ```cs
   using System.Web.Bem;
   ...